OWASP/Top10/2017/en/0xaa-logging-detection-response.md

 * Establish effective monitoring and alerting such that suspicious activities are detected and responded to in a timely fashion.
 * Establish or adopt an incident response and recovery plan, such as [NIST 800-61 rev 2](https://csrc.nist.gov/publications/detail/sp/800-61/rev-2/final) or later.

-There are commercial and open source application protection frameworks such as [OWASP AppSensor](https://www.owasp.org/index.php/OWASP_AppSensor_Project), web application firewalls such as [ModSecurity with the OWASP ModSecurity Core Rule Set](https://www.owasp.org/index.php/Category:OWASP_ModSecurity_Core_Rule_Set_Project), and log correlation software with custom dashboards and alerting.
+There are commercial and open source application protection frameworks such as [OWASP AppSensor](https://owasp.org/www-project-appsensor/), web application firewalls such as [OWASP ModSecurity Core Rule Set](https://owasp.org/www-project-modsecurity-core-rule-set/), and log correlation software with custom dashboards and alerting.

 ## Example Attack Scenarios